The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 There was a change in qualifying route for the 1958 World Cup with a very good Wales team drawn against tricky opponents in Czechoslovakia and East Germany.
 Wales won both their home games but lost in Leipzig and Prague.
 Des Palmer rattled in a hat-trick against East Germany in Cardiff, but those would be his final goals for his country.

-Initially, it seemed as though manager Jimmy Murphy had failed to lead the golden generation of Welsh football to the World Cup but an unconventional path presented itself.
+Initially, it seemed as though manager Jimmy Murphy had failed to lead Wales' golden generation to the World Cup but an unconventional path presented itself.

-After boycotts of the Israel team in the Asian/African qualifying zone FIFA announced them as the winners of the section.
-Feeling that they couldn't simply allow a team to go straight into the World Cup and drew lots to determine their opponents.
-Wales were picked and won both legs of the play-off 2-0 against Israel to win a place in Sweden.
+After Egypt and Sudan refused to play them and Indonesia insisted on a neutral venue, Israel were declared winners of their Asian/African qualifying zone group.
+Feeling they couldn't simply allow a team to go straight into the World Cup FIFA drew lots to determine Israel's play-off opponents.
+Belgium were picked out but refused to participate and second picks Wales won both play-off legs 2-0 to qualify for Sweden.

 Wales took a team packed full of stars to their first FIFA World Cup, including Ivor Allchurch, Cliff Jones, Alf Sherwood, Jack Kelsey, Trevor Ford, Ronnie Burgess, Terry Medwin and John Charles.

-Wales were undone by a cheeky finish from Pele, his first goal in international football, in their last-eight meeting with Brazil but enjoyed a memorable ride at their only World Cup appearance to date.
+Wales were undone by a cheeky finish from Pele - his first international goal - in their last-eight meeting with Brazil but enjoyed a memorable ride at their only World Cup appearance to date.

 Wales and failure to qualify for major tournaments